-Getting logs from multiple systems also requires correct permissions, network settings, proper resources, and perfect KeepAlive alerts.
+Getting log files from multiple systems requires additional actions such as correct permissions, appropriate network settings, proper resources allocations, and KeepAlive alerts.

 But what happens if something goes wrong?
-Apparently, the logs will not arrive.
+Apparently, the log files will not arrive.

 We will focus on a problem that can cause peripheral blindness with minimal effort:

 As an adversary, the first action I would take is to disrupt the SIEM functioning.

 One simple way is to make the SIEM blind by locking the SIEM service account.
 Doing this is very simple: after a few failed logins the SIEM account is locked, and from now on, the SIEM (on the SOC) will become blind.

 There is a high chance (especially when the brute-force is directed to the DC) that the event of User locked (and likely, the failed login that causes the account to be locked) will not arrive at the SIEM because the user will be locked before the record is created and pulled/pushed to the SIEM.

 Unless you have an excellent KeepAlive system, you will not be able to get an alert when it happens.

 To get over this, our recommendations are: